-Acting skills Discuss Wachenuka's comments about using voice and gesture to realise her characters.
+Expressive skills Discuss Wachenuka's comments about using voice and gesture to realise her characters.
 What adjectives can you think of to describe the choices she made in the performance?
-How does breath affect voice, movement, facial expression, gesture and stillness and silence?
+How does breath affect voice, movement, facial expression and gesture?

-Safety and wellbeing Discuss Wachenuka's comments about how costume helps her de-role during the cool down process.
+Safety and wellbeing

+Discuss Wachenuka's comments about how costume helps her de-role during the cool down process.
 What other techniques can help an actor to step out of character after the performance?

+.....
-Annotate the images Annotate the photos of Wachenuka with notes about how she is using acting skills in these moments.

-Tsungirai Wachenuka, Sarah Fitzgerald and Tomáš Kantor SARAH FITZGERALD (THEY/THEM) Learn more about Sarah Fitzgerald's performance in this Q&A.

-Tell us about your central character in a nutshell.
+Annotate the images Annotate the photos of Wachenuka with notes about how she is using expressive and performance skills in these moments.
+SARAH FITZGERALD (THEY/THEM) Learn more about Sarah Fitzgerald's performance in this Q&A. Tell us about your central character in a nutshell.
 What drives them?
 'Sofia is a highly intelligent, quiet young person.
 What drives her to take centrestage in this movement is her realisation that what happened to her and her friends is something everyone had been anticipating.
 It's a story she's heard before and will continue to hear unless there's a disruption to the narrative.
 She's infuriated by the idea that teenagers are seen as unavoidable casualties in her society.'

 How do you embody your central character?

 'For the first three scenes, Sofia is very internal in that she observes everything and absorbs it.
 So for those scenes my movement is indirect and a bit more casual, playing against the seriousness of her circumstances.
 As she becomes more active in her world, my movement becomes more direct - but the gesture is still a little closed off.
 We're seeing her move from quiet person to the icon of a movement.'
-How do you create multiple characters and convey different places?

-'To create characters I consider how they see the world or the things they are talking about.
+How do you transform into other characters, or to other places?
+'To transform into other characters I consider how they see the world or the things they are talking about.
 For example, Agatha sees Immi as a source of pride and endearment, so when I talk about her I endow my body with those feelings, whereas Delilah views the world as full of potential and she's on a mission to fulfil that so she's very direct, her pace is fast.
-To convey places, I try to think about whether it is a small space or a big space and whether or not there are other people.
+To transform places, I try to think about whether it is a small space or a big space and whether or not there are other people.
 For example, in the closet for Carl and Sofia, the space is small so we try to be small with our bodies; whereas in the parking lot, Daniel can see lots of people and noise, so there are opportunities to see things around the space that are far away and be as physical as I want.'

-Creating character Discuss Fitzgerald's comments about how they create character using the cognitive perspectives, and the blocks in the set design.
-Discuss the interrelationship between characters and the element of theatre composition of contrast.
 How do design elements like costumes, props and the set impact your performance?
 What helps and how?
 'The blocks are great for making those quick turns the character has to make emotionally - from the internal to the external world.
 Turning the corner of the block or stepping onto the block helps me 'step' into that moment and gives the audience a changed picture.
 It makes the shift feel more natural instead of it feeling like the audience is watching an actor working.'